 Investors with an interest in Manufacturing - Electronics stocks have likely encountered both EnerSys (ENS) and Emerson Electric (EMR).
 But which of these two stocks is more attractive to value investors?
 We'll need to take a closer look to find out.

-ENS currently has a forward P/E ratio of 15.18, while EMR has a forward P/E of 16.34.
-We also note that ENS has a PEG ratio of 1.52.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-EMR currently has a PEG ratio of 1.90.
+ENS currently has a forward P/E ratio of 15.87, while EMR has a forward P/E of 20.85.
+We also note that ENS has a PEG ratio of 1.59.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
+EMR currently has a PEG ratio of 2.72.

-Another notable valuation metric for ENS is its P/B ratio of 2.72.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-For comparison, EMR has a P/B of 4.18.
+Another notable valuation metric for ENS is its P/B ratio of 2.19.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+By comparison, EMR has a P/B of 5.21.

-Based on these metrics and many more, ENS holds a Value grade of A, while EMR has a Value grade of C.
+These metrics, and several others, help ENS earn a Value grade of B, while EMR has been given a Value grade of C.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report